Post-poll violence in Bengal reminiscent of Partition days: Nadda | Politics

 ''I had heard of the immense atrocities committed during the Partition, but I have never seen such post-poll violence that is occurring in West Bengal after the declaration of election results (on May 2),'' the senior BJP leader said.

-Nadda said he will visit the residences of BJP workers ''killed'' in attacks in South 24 Parganas district and speak to their kin.
+Nadda said he will visit the residences of BJP workers ''killed'' in attacks in South 24 Parganas district and speak to their kin, assuring them that justice will prevail.

-''We want to give this message that crores of BJP workers across the country are with them,'' he said.
+''We want to give this message that crores of BJP workers across the country are with them...
+We will not leave any stone unturned to establish the rule of law in Bengal,'' he said.

-The BJP has claimed at least six of its workers and supporters, including a woman, were killed in violence allegedly unleashed by the Trinamool Congress following its victory in the assembly elections.
+The BJP has claimed at least six of its workers and supporters, including a woman, were killed in violence allegedly unleased by the Trinamool Congress following its victory in the assembly elections.

+Later in the day, after visiting the house of a BJP worker who was reportedly attacked at Sonarpur in South 24 Parganas district, Nadda claimed that none of the persons accused of attacking BJP workers have yet been arrested by police.

+''This shows the state of law and order in the state,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)